kallaway/100-days-of-code/log.md

 **Today's Progress**: Today also going through some codechef problems.

-**Thoughts** At just the first try, coded the prob with the lowest time complexity!!
+**Thoughts**: At just the first try, coded the prob with the lowest time complexity!!

 **Link(s) to work**
 1. [Count Subarrays - Codechef_Problem](https://www.codechef.com/problems/SUBINC)